 - 1. Off Season Skill Development and Training Phase The main focus of this phase is on enhanced skill development and conditioning to provide players the opportunity to prepare for the upcoming season for their evaluations and tryouts, this phase will take place during the month of August and early September. - Skill Development and Evaluations Phase This phase will take place during the month of September and will continue to focus on skill development, training and conditioning and will facilitate creating like skilled 'Cohort Groups' of less than 50 players.
 The Skill Development and Evaluation phase should be completed through 'Physically Distanced' skill-based evaluations - 3.
 Development Season Phase Once players have been sorted into 'Cohort Groups', they will now be permitted to practice and compete in mini-game environments within their 'Cohort Groups'.
 As per Alberta Health Services and Hockey Alberta Cohort rules and regulations, players will not be permitted to play against teams or players outside of their 'Cohort Group' until Government Restrictions are lifted.
 This phase would begin in early October. - 4.
+NEW Modified Competition Season Phase The Modified Competition Season will not commence (for any level of hockey) before November 1, 2020.
+Depending on Government of Alberta guidelines and recommendations, the start of this component could be delayed until later in the 2020-2021 season.
+At this phase, teams will be grouped into regional pods, by level of hockey for competition purposes.
+A Pod will include 2-5 teams, depending on Government regulations and teams will only play within their Pod for the duration of the Phase. - 5.
 Regular Season This would be a return to regular EFHL season play and is the final stage of our plan.
 Depending on the current rules in place by Alberta Health Services and Hockey Alberta, this stage could be pushed back or moved ahead during the fall period.
 Various proposals are available to implement depending on the start date of the regular season which are included Appendices 1, 2 and 3.